miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 So here we just invoking  `CoreApi` constructor with appropriate apiUrl from config -> `config.placeholderApiUrl`.
 In our case this value is `https://jsonplaceholder.typicode.com`

-Keep in mind, that we could set interceptors for this particular API, just by invoking `this.setInterceptors({ ... })`.
+Keep in mind, that we could set interceptors for this particular API, just by invoking `this.setInterceptors({ ... })` in the constructor.
 It would invoke independently from our global interceptors from `CoreApi` file.

 #### IV.
 Finally...
 Service !!